Yo-yo club: Leicester City

 Leicester City had three separate spells in the Premier League between 1994 and 2004.
 The second lasted six years (1996 to 2002), but the other two only one year each (1994–95 and 2003–04).
 After each of the first two relegations they returned to the Premier League after only one season, but after being relegated in 2004, they were out of the top flight for ten seasons, until their promotion in 2014.
 In 2008, they were relegated to League One (the old Third Division) for the first time, but they were promoted back to the Championship at the first attempt.
 The team eventually was promoted back to the Premier League in 2013–14, making a total of five promotions and three relegations in 20 years.
-They have remained in the Premier League ever since their last promotion, including winning the title in 2015–16, the first league trophy overall for Leicester.
+They remained in the Premier League since their last promotion, including winning the title in 2015–16, the first league trophy victory for Leicester, however they were once again relegated at the conclusion of the 2022–23 season, returning to the Premier League for the 2024–25 season having finished first in the Championship.
+Their yoyo form resumed when they suffered another relegation to the Championship in April 2025.

 Manchester City

-Of the 107 seasons that Manchester City have spent in the English Football League, 25 have been outside the top flight.
-But in the 18 years from 1983 to 2001, they were relegated from the top flight four times; and they even spent one season in the third tier.

 Founder members of the Football League Second Division in 1892, City gained promotion to the First Division for the first time in 1899.
 They spent 63 of the following 73 seasons in the First Division (the top tier), despite suffering relegation six times – of their six spells in the Second Division over this period, the longest was three years, from 1963 to 1966.
 But they were relegated twice in the 1980s, and two years after another relegation in 1996 they dropped into the Third Division (then known as the Second Division) for the first time in their history – their only season at that level, to date, being 1998–99.

-City have now been back in the Premier League since 2002 and, since being bought by Sheikh Mansour of the Abu Dhabi royal family, have won six Premier League titles (2012, 2014, 2018, 2019, 2021, and 2022) in recent history.
+City have now been back in the Premier League since 2002 and have won eight Premier League titles (2012, 2014, 2018, 2019, 2021, 2022, 2023 and 2024) in recent history.
+Despite their previous reputation as a yo-yo club during the erratic years of the 1980s and 1990s, only five other clubs (Everton, Aston Villa, Liverpool, Arsenal, Manchester United) have spent more than the 95 seasons Manchester City have been in the top division of English football.